-Plastics are undoubtedly the biggest polluters and environmental problems we face on the planet right now, along with greenhouse gasses emission and food waste.
-Despite greater recycling efforts across the globe, almost more than 90% of all plastic waste still ends up in landfills.
+Along with greenhouse gas emissions and food waste, plastics are undoubtedly the biggest polluters and environmental problems we face on the planet right now.
 The first step to help reduce the current rate of plastic pollution is to stop relying on single-use plastics.
-Whether you’re looking to make a change in your daily routines or participating in events like Plastic Free July, here are five plastic alternatives for packaging you can opt for in your everyday life.
+Every day, hundreds of millions of single-use containers, cans, trays, and cutlery are thrown away around the world.
+Here are five plastic alternatives for packaging you can opt for in your everyday life.

-5 Plastic Alternatives for the Packaging in Your Daily Live:
+5 Plastic Alternatives for Packaging in Your Daily Live:

-Materials like bagasse, which is a dry fibrous material left from sugarcane after juice extraction, have become increasingly common to replace single-use plastic tableware and utensils.
+Materials like bagasse – a dry fibrous material left from sugarcane after juice extraction – have become increasingly common to replace single-use plastic tableware and utensils.
 Unlike plastics, this alternative material is biodegradable and compostable.
 Bagasse are malleable and can easily be manipulated into packaging ideal for food delivery and takeaway services.
 And since it’s a byproduct of sugarcane production, it is also relatively more sustainable to produce.
 Similarly, Saltwater Brewery in the US has developed a compostable material for six-pack rings – which have been known to strangulate marine animals when they enter the ocean – made from barley and wheat remnants.

 It’s only natural to think paper and water don’t mix well and will result in a soggy mess.
 But a shower-friendly and water resistant paper material has been introduced in 2018 as a way to replace your shower and shampoo bottles.
 Hair and skincare company Seed Phytonutrients from beauty giant L’Oreal has launched bottles that are made out of recycled paper on the outside, with a recycled plastic lining on the inside.
 The result is a bottle with 60 percent less plastic than an average shampoo bottle.
 More and more companies have since joined the bandwagon in adopting paper bottles for their liquid products.